 While the palace—which looks like something from czarist Russia—is built from reinforced concrete, the exterior is completely covered with thousands of native South Dakota corn, grain, and grasses arranged into themed murals every spring.
 (2016’s theme is “Rock of Ages”).
 It is over 120 years old and recently underwent a renovation complete with interactive exhibits.

 The palace is actually an auditorium and sports arena, and is also the headquarters of Corn Palace Week, which marks the end of the harvest.
-So stop by to check out the architecture, its annual August festival, or any of the concerts and events.

 You can find this oddity off of I-90 in Mitchell, South Dakota.